Semiparametric Efficient Fusion of Individual Data and Summary Statistics: The Classic Semiparametric Theory

-It is desirable to further investigate the efficiency paradox in a semiparametric framework where the parameter of interest is a functional of internal data distribution with least restrictive assumptions imposed.
-However, the classical semiparametric theory for i.i.d. data does not apply because the external summary data $\tilde \beta$ are distributed differently from the internal data.
+Roughly speaking, the above efficiency paradox arises because the estimator $T_{n, \mathrm{e}}(\tilde{\beta})$ ignores the uncertainty of $\tilde{\beta}$ and thus fails to incorporate the external summary statistics in an efficient way.
+This motivates us to investigate the efficiency of the data-fused estimators and derive the most efficient one in a semiparametric framework where the parameter of interest is a generic functional of internal data distribution.
+However, the classical semiparametric theory for i.i.d. individual data does not apply to the setting here, which involves the external summary statistics $\tilde{\beta}$ that are distributed differently from the internal data.
 Although there exists a sparse literature on the semiparametric theory for non-i.i.d data \citep{strasser1989tangent,mcneney2000application}, their theory is not applicable here.
-In the next section, we extend the classical semiparametric theory to the data fusion setting we consider.
+In the next section, we extend the classical semiparametric theory to the data fusion setting where both individual data and summary statistics are available.